premieroctet/prisma-drop-migration-warning/README.md

 ## Description

-**Prisma Drop Migration Warning** is a GitHub Action that checks for table or column drops in Prisma migration files.
+**Prisma Drop Migration Warning** is a GitHub Action that checks for table or column drops in Prisma migration files when making a pull request (PR).
 It helps ensure that potentially unsafe changes are caught before they are merged into your main branch.

 ## Features